Sunday-Oladokun/San-Francisco-Salaries--Data-Cleaning-and-Analysis/README.md

 Data cleaning is the bedrock of everything and this particular project really exposed me to that, I spent over 2 hours cleaning and validating the values in this data until I was confident that it was clean enough to answer some of the questions I prepared for this project.

-Before analyzing the data, I took a look at the general overview of the data to see the kind of data cleaning that would be carried out on the data.
+Before analyzing the data, I took a look at the general overview of the data to see the kind of data cleaning that would be carried out.
 The dataset contains 13 columns and 148654 entries.

 Looking at some of the columns such as Benefits, BasePay, Notes, and Status, I could already see that we have missing data as they are not up to 148654 entries.
 Also, some of the columns have mismatched data types, a good example would be BasePay, OvertimePay, OtherPay, Benefits which are supposed to be floats so we can carry out quantitative analysis on them but they are in object form.